mikaelm1/mikaelm1.github.io/_posts/2016-12-10-flask-factory-click.md

 ---
 layout: post
 title: Flask Factory with Click
-subtitle: How to implement the Factory method in Flask with Click CLI
+subtitle: How to implement the Factory pattern in Flask with Click CLI
 ---

 [Click](http://click.pocoo.org/5/) is a Python package for creating command line interfaces and is written by the same guy that created Flask.
 Click has been integrated into Flask as of version 0.11.
-I found the "flask" script in version 0.11 to be a bit buggy (hopefully some of its issues will be fixed soon), but Click is a great tool and I used it for my last project with Flask version 0.10.
+I had some trouble getting the "flask" script in version 0.11 to work, but Click is a great tool and I used it for my last project with Flask version 0.10.

-There are a lot of samples online about implmenting the Factory method in Flask using the Flask-Script extension, but I was unable to find any using Click.
+There are a lot of samples online demonstrating the Factory pattern in Flask using the Flask-Script extension, but I was unable to find any using Click.
 Flask-Script is great, but since Click has been integrated into Flask, I figured I would start using it instead of Flask-Script.

 Let's start making our app!
-Actually, it will just be an empty shell of an app called "flask-factory-click", but that's all that's required to demonstrate the Factory method.
-Begin by setting up the folders needed for the app as shown below (You can find the final "app" [here](https://github.com/mikaelm1/flask-factory-click):
+Actually, it will just be an empty shell of an app called "flask-factory-click", but that's all that's required to demonstrate the Factory pattern.
+Begin by setting up the folders needed for the app as shown below (You can find the final "app" [here](https://github.com/mikaelm1/flask-factory-click)):

 ```
 ├── app